 To estimate the fair value of the contingent consideration on the date of acquisition, we used the Real Options method.
-The key assumptions used in our valuation were: i) forecast of revenues and EBITDA margins, ii) the volatility associated with the EBITDA, iii) risk-adjusted discount rate applied to forecasted EBITDA, and (iv) the creditadjusted discount rate related to the payment of the contingent consideration.
+The key assumptions used in our valuation were: i) forecast of revenues and EBITDA margins, ii) the volatility associated with the EBITDA, iii) risk-adjusted discount rate applied to forecasted EBITDA, and (iv) the credit-adjusted discount rate related to the payment of the contingent consideration.
 A simulation of one million scenarios was performed with the assistance of a third-party valuation specialist, resulting in a fair value for the cumulative contingent consideration for calendar years 2023 through 2025 totaling \$59 million.

 These estimates are influenced by many factors, including historical financial information, guideline public company data, and management's expectations for future customer growth as a combined company.
 Changes in these inputs could have a significant impact on the initial fair value of the contingent consideration liability.

 We review and re-assess the estimated fair value of contingent consideration on a quarterly basis, and the updated fair value could be materially different from the initial estimates or prior quarterly amounts.
 Changes in the estimated fair value of our contingent consideration and adjustments to the estimated fair value related to changes in all other unobservable inputs will be recognized within "Operating Expenses" in the Consolidated Statements of Comprehensive Income (Loss).

 At October 31, 2022, we recorded \$59.0 million of contingent consideration liability related to the RavenVolt acquisition.
 The cumulative maximum of the earn-out payments is \$280.0 million, if RavenVolt achieves certain EBITDA (as defined in the RavenVolt merger agreement) targets.
-Pursuant to the RavenVolt merger agreement, former owners of RavenVolt would be entitled to a payment of up to \$75.0 million in calendar year 2024 for achieving certain EBITDA targets in calendar year 2025 for achieving certain EBITDA targets in calendar year 2026 for achieving certain EBITDA targets in calendar year 2026 for achieving certain EBITDA targets in calendar year 2026 for achieving certain EBITDA targets and \$130.0 million in calendar year 2026 for achieving certain EBITDA targets, the entire \$280.0 million would be paid in calendar year 2026, minus any earn-out payments made in 2024 and 2025.
+Pursuant to the RavenVolt merger agreement, former owners of RavenVolt would be entitled to a payment of up to \$75.0 million in calendar year 2024 for achieving certain EBITDA targets in calendar year 2023; \$75.0 million in calendar year 2025 for achieving certain EBITDA targets in calendar year 2024; and \$130.0 million in calendar year 2026 for achieving certain EBITDA targets in calendar year 2025.
+If the EBITDA achieved for calendar years 2023 - 2025 cumulatively meets the defined EBITDA targets, the entire \$280.0 million would be paid in calendar year 2026, minus any earn-out payments made in 2024 and 2025.
 The actual achievement of contingent considerations payments in 2024, 2025, and 2026 could be materially different than the initial fair value of \$59 million.